DIG-Kaust/MLgeoscience/docs/lectures/14_vae.md

 ## Additional readings

+- A great resource to learn more about the basics of probabilistic (or generative) modelling can be found [here](https://jmtomczak.github.io/blog/19/19_mog_pcs.html).
 - The flow of this lecture is heavily inspired by this [blog post](https://towardsdatascience.com/understanding-variational-autoencoders-vaes-f70510919f73)
 - A Python library that can help you step up your game with Variational Inference is [Pyro](https://pyro.ai) from Uber.